Your Teens Self Perception

 Communication is absolutely integral for a plethora of reasons.
 When our teens are able to speak to us, they will be able to speak to others.
 Words are powerful when it comes to setting boundaries in our adult lives and staying true to what we know we deserve.
 Teens create healthy boundaries within their families first and then implement those same boundaries with their friends and in relationships outside of their homes.

-Some parents have even set a specific room in the house called a “Safe Room” or a “Safe Space” that is a designated area to speak about important issues with their teens.
-Whenever you and your teen enter that room they are free to speak about whatever is ailing them with no judgment.
+Some parents have even set a specific area in the house to meet as a "Safe Space" that is a designated area to speak about important issues with their teens.
+Whenever you and your teen enter that room they are free to speak about whatever is on their mind with no judgment.
 Being proactive about this line of communication not only makes your teen feel safe and heard but also gives you the ability to teach them how to communicate their feelings and act on them successfully.

 Let’s face it, we don’t have the answers to every question.
 Our teens face personal inner battles just as we adults do.
 Some things may be difficult for them to talk to us about.
 That doesn’t mean we don’t want those personal battles to be addressed and solved.